AdobeDocs/dynamic-media-classic.en/help/using/creating-swatch-set.md

 ## Delete a Swatch Set {#deleting-a-swatch-set}

 When you delete a set, the set itself is moved to the Trash.
-However, the members (or “children”) within that set are not affected; instead, they each retain their existing published or unpublished state.
+However, the members (or "children") within that set are not affected; instead, they each retain their existing published or unpublished state.

 See also [Manually publishing assets](publishing-files.md#manually_publishing_assets) and [Manually unpublishing assets](publishing-files.md#manually_unpublishing_assets).